-The present study showed that more than half of the studied lactating women in the control group, peppermint water, and expressed breast milk groups had secondary education and almost more than half were from rural areas.
-This may be interpreted as the rural residents usually prefer to have secondary education and then got married.
-This was supported by Nageeb et al. (2018) in Dakahlia Governorate, Egypt who investigated the effect of olive oil on nipple trauma lactating mothers. among findings revealed that more than onehalf of the olive oil group and nearly half of the control group had a secondary education level and the majority of the studied lactating women of olive oil and control groups were from the rural area.
+The present study showed that more than half of the studied lactating women in the peppermint water expressed breast milk groups had secondary education and almost more than half were from rural areas.
+This may be interpreted as the rural residents usually prefer to have secondary education and then get married.
+This was supported by (2018)Nageeb et al. DakahliaGovernorate, Egypt who investigated the effect of olive oil on nipple trauma among lactating mothers.
+Their findings revealed that more than one-half of the olive oil group and nearly half of the control group had a secondary education level and the majority of the studied lactating women of olive oil and control groups were from rural areas.
 This is not consistent with a study conducted in Egypt by Naser, et al. (2017) who investigated the effect of peppermint water versus expressed breast milk on nipple trauma among lactating primiparous.
-Their findings revealed that about one-half of the study participants had university education in both breast milk and peppermint group without statistically significant differences between both groups regarding their age or residence.
+Their findings revealed that about one-half of the study participants had university education in both breast milk and peppermint groups statistically significant without differences between both groups regarding their age or residence.